smartsdk/dataModels/OpenHealthContext/ClinicalControl/README.md

     + Allowed values: (`m`, `cm`, `ft`, `in`).
     + Mandatory.

-+ `waist_circumference` : This schema represents a person's waist circumference, either a single body weight measurement, or for the result of aggregating several measurements made over time (see Numeric descriptor schema for a list of aggregate measures).
++ `waistCircumference` : This schema represents a person's waist circumference, either a single body weight measurement, or for the result of aggregating several measurements made over time (see Numeric descriptor schema for a list of aggregate measures).
     + Attribute type: [waist-circumference](https://github.com/netzahdzc/oHealth-Context/blob/master/schemas/dataType/waist-circumference-1.x.json).
     + Mandatory.